alecksejo/tier1-diagnostic-tool/README.md

 - Silent error handling so the script never crashes on the user

 ## Background
 As I study for my CompTIA A+, I wanted to build something practical that mirrors what happens in a real help desk environment.
 Manually collecting system info during a support ticket waste time.
 I am still early in my Python journey but this script is a good example of what I have been working on.
-The script script automates that process and saves everything into a clean text file report in seconds.
+The script automates that process and saves everything into a clean text file report in seconds.

 ## Running The Script
 1. Make sure Python is installed on the machine